Hamiltonian Monte Carlo for (Physics) Dummies: Markov chain Monte Carlo

 Significant effort has gone into constructing effective sampling strategies.
 Perhaps the easiest one to implement is the original random walk Metropolis (RWM) of \cite{metropolis1953equation} where $Q \equiv N(x^{(t)}, h)$ for a tunable $h > 0$.
 RWM algorithms are often a practitioner's go-to choice, requiring very little overhead and guaranteeing quick implementation time.
 However, the proposal struggles to move rapidly in the state-space, particularly in high dimensions, as it utilizes no information from $\pi$ itself on where high-probability areas might be.
 This led to the development of powerful gradient-based proposals like the Metropolis Adjusted Langevin Algorithm (MALA) \citep{roberts1996exponential}

 where $h > 0$ is tunable.
 The MALA proposal moves intentionally towards areas of high probability, learning from the local geometry.
 The result is an improved exploration of the state-space in high dimensions.

-For many years, MALA and other gradient-based proposals were the go-to when RWM was ineffective.
 HMC is also a gradient-based algorithm that cleverly uses multiple gradients to propose the next move of the sampler.
 However, HMC does not very elegantly fit into a typical MH scheme and can be viewed as an instance of the general Metropolis-Hastings-Green algorithm.